anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Jeremiah 18.1-11** continues the series on the prophets and in Jeremiah (out of sequence, perhaps to maintain a thematic sequence from warning to judgment, and perhaps chosen to fit with the Gospel reading and its themes of choice and consequences).
-God is the potter, and is calling his people to change their ways. **Psalm 139.1-5, 12-18** (EV: 1-6, 13-18) is about the God who formed us (as a potter).
+God is the potter, and is calling his people to change their ways. **Psalm 139.1-5, 12-18** (EV: 1-6, 13-18) [or 139.1-7 (EV: 1-8)] is about the God who formed us (as a potter).
 * **Philemon 1-21** is Paul's appeal for runaway slave Onesimus.
 Perhaps it appears here because it mentions Timothy (see next week).
 * **Luke 14.25-33** continues the series in Luke, and is about the cost of being a disciple.
 (14.34-35 could be included for completeness 'when opportunity allows'.)
 The 'Related' reading, **Deuteronomy 30.15-20** calls its hearers to consider the benefits that follow when they 'choose life', and the curses that follow when they do not.
 The 'Related' psalm, **Psalm 1**, is about the blessings that await the righteous, and the judgment that awaits the wicked.
   * Luke 14.34-35: see the similar saying in Matthew 5.13-20 and Mark 9.38-50.